lll-jy/golang-usermanager/README.md

 Before running, make sure the database configuration in the call of `sql.Open(...)` (same as above) in `test/server_helpers/util.go#SetupDb(t *testing.T)` matches the settings on the local device.

-In addition, check the paths in `cmd/paths/paths.go` under the switch case of `test` are valid.
-In particular, one needs to check the `FileBasePath` directs to some valid place from the temporary file default directory.

 In the `entry-task` directory, to run validator tests, run
 ```shell